 Tips for Running A Design Thinking Workshop with Your Team

 Running a design thinking workshop is one of the best ways to spark creativity and nurture a user-centric mindset within your design team.
 As a designer, you will encounter situations where you need to run design thinking workshops either with your team, your clients, or other departments in your organization.
-This article will give you a step by step guide on how to run design thinking workshops that come up with innovative solutions to user problems.

-What is a design thinking workshop?
+What is a Design Thinking Workshop?

 A design thinking workshop is a creative problem-solving session that is based on the principles of design thinking.
 These workshops are activity-based and they are often done in person but they can also be done remotely.
 The activities of a design thinking workshop are organized according to the three phases of the design thinking process: empathy, ideation, and prototyping.

 - Empathy: Developing a deep understanding of the problem that users face and empathizing with them.

 - Ideation: Coming up with many ideas on how the user problem can be solved.

 - Prototyping: Creating a prototype of potential solutions and then testing it with real users.

 A workshop can last for a few hours long, a whole day, or even a week.

 What are the Goals of a Design Thinking Workshop?